Marwan-9/absence-tracking-site/readme.md

 ## How to Use
 1. Choose the course that you want to check its absence.

-**2. Enter the number of lectures and tutorials you already missed, then check.**
+2. Enter the number of lectures and tutorials you already missed, then check.

 <img src="https://i.ibb.co/Gsy5HTr/image.png/" alt="drawing" width="500"/>

-**3. The tool shows you all combinations and possibilities that you can miss.**
+3. The tool shows you all combinations and possibilities that you can miss.

 <img src="https://i.ibb.co/LkR6yf8/image.png/" alt="drawing" width="500"/>